Risk Management Officer – Tony Boyle

 The purpose of this policy is

-- To facilitate the prevention of child abuse occurring within Legana Christian Church
+- To prevent child abuse within Legana Christian Church;

-- To ensure that all parties are aware of their responsibilities for identifying possible occasions for child abuse and for establishing controls and procedures for preventing such abuse and/or detecting such abuse when it occurs.
+- To ensure staff and volunteers are aware of their responsibilities for identifying child abuse and areas or risk where abuse may occur.
+To establish controls and procedures to prevent abuse occurring and detect abuse when it occurs;

-- To provide assurance that any and all suspected abuse will be reported and fully investigated.
+- To provide assurance, and ensure that any and all suspected abuse will be reported to the appropriate authority;

-Legana Christian Church is committed to promoting and protecting at all times the best interests of children involved in its programmes.
+Legana Christian Church is committed to promoting safe core practices and protecting the children involved in its programmes at all times.

 All children, regardless of their gender, race, religious beliefs, age, disability, sexual orientation, or family or social background, have equal rights to protection from abuse.

-Legana Christian Church will consider the opinions of children and use their opinions to develop child protection policies.
+Legana Christian Church will consider the opinions parents and carers in the review of child protection policies.

 Legana Christian Church supports and respects all children, staff and volunteers.
 Legana Christian Church is committed to the cultural safety of Aboriginal children and those from culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children living with a disability.

-If any person believes a child is in immediate risk of abuse, immediately talk to your Legana Christian Church Team Leader and/or supervisor.
+If any person believes a child is in immediate risk of abuse, immediately report this to their Legana Christian Church Team Leader or a member of the church leadership.

 The Board of Legana Christian Church has ultimate responsibility for the detection and prevention of child abuse and is responsible for ensuring that appropriate and effective internal control systems are in place.
 The Board is also responsible for ensuring that appropriate policies and procedures and a Child Protection Code of Conduct are in place.